OwenShepherd/optical-testbed/README.md

 easily extend to the QHY if necessary.
 To use the class, follow the current example shown in the "program.cs" file for using the ASI120MM.

+### ASEN_KDC Class
+Don't use this class yet.
+I haven't tested any of it...

 ## Filesystem Organization
 Here lies the overall planned file-structure for the experiment's software.
 Follow